310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 {% endbubble %}

 {% bubble Fuyume norsmile2 %}
-You know, Yume wants to show off his world to everyone.
+You know, Yume wants to show off Yume’s world to everyone.

 And, you recognized that “that” world exists.